WE WILL COMPLETE A WHOLE HOME STORM DAMAGE INSPECTION AND REVIEW YOUR CLAIM FOR FREE!

 Do I Want The Cheapest Bid?

 The idea that you should get the cheapest bid is a common fallacy when filing an insurance claim.
 In reality, most insurance carriers, public adjusters, and attorneys use a third-party pricing program called Xactimate to determine the replacement cost of your roof and other storm damaged parts of your home.
 Insurance companies are motivated to pay as little as possible, and they are happy when a homeowner chooses the lowest bid because it only saves the insurance company money.
 You do not get to pocket the difference between what the insurance company should have paid to get everything fixed and what the contractor actually charged.
 Thus, you should select a contractor that is trained in the use of Xactimate, will be an advocate for you, identify all damaged items, do the best work, and stand behind their installation with a 10 Workmanship Warranty like Roofing Force does (note that most contractors only offer a 1 year warranty).

 In-House Home Restoration Specialists Vs Storm Chasers

-Roofing Force's in-house Home Inspection Specialists are former Insurance Adjusters or Xactimate experts, and they know the ins and outs of the insurance process.
+Roofing Force's in-house Home Restoration Specialists are former Insurance Adjusters or Xactimate experts, and they know the ins and outs of the insurance process.
 Insurance companies are motivated to pay out as little as possible when you file an insurance claim.
-Our Inspection Specialists will review your claim and work to identify anything that may have been missed.
+Our Restoration Specialists will review your claim and work to identify anything that may have been missed.
 Most roofing companies, including out-of-town "Storm Chasers", do not have our level of expertise.
 These Storm Chasers are in the game to make a quick buck and may leave you with incomplete repairs, unnecessary personal expenses, or invalid or worthless warranties.
 By choosing Roofing Force, you can rest assured that things will be done correctly and all of your insurance claim needs will be taken care of (including roofing, gutters, siding, windows and interior damage work, etc.).
 We will still be here after the storm chasers are gone.

 Use This Opportunity To Upgrade Your Roof